 Add healthy ingredients to all your meals

 During this season, it’s incredibly important to ensure that your body gets enough nutrients.
 With flu season in full effect, as well as the ongoing pandemic, it goes without saying that a healthy diet should be a priority.
-Including immune-boosting ingredients into your everyday diet will result in your body being more prepared to fight off any illnesses.
+Including immune-boosting ingredients in your everyday diet will result in your body being more prepared to fight off any illnesses.
 You could even take it a step further and order your fresh produce for delivery, eliminating the trip to the shops where you encounter many different people and surfaces that may be infected.
-Smart consumers are now getting food delivered to their door, which is safer, more convenient and better value.
-One such disruptor exclusively serving Cape Town’s township communities, is Yebo Fresh.
-They have impressive combos to meet your budget – from fresh vegetables and meat, to pantry staples for your home.
+Smart consumers are now getting food delivered to their door, which is safer, more convenient, and better value.
+One such disruptor exclusively serving Cape Town’s township communities is Yebo Fresh.
+They have impressive combos to meet your budget – from fresh vegetables and meat to pantry staples for your home.
 You can choose your preferred combo here.

 Keep your body moving